FuzzyNovaGoblin/DynamicRotatingSchedule/README.md

-# schedule
+# Dynamic Rotating Schedule

-A new Flutter application.
+simple schedule app for rotating schedual like some highschools implement

 ## Getting Started